kklingenberg88/GRC-Write-Up/01-pci-dss-network-segmentation/templates/Scope-determination.md

 ---

 ## 8. Recommendations

+GRC and Auditing is an artform.
+Technical or Interpersonal skills will get you so far, but come with both and you're going to be remembered.
+Insightful knowledge, technical capability and leadership is a recipe for success.

 ### 8.1 Immediate Actions (0-30 days)
 These would be reserved for your critical findings, you never want those to go past this timeline.